PollyBreak/onelab-labwork-1/README.md

 -  create a user
 -  create a recipe
 -  show all users
+-  show all recipes
 -  show recipes by user id.

-There is no DB connection, as it will be in next modules.
-Now lists are used for data storage.
+DB is H2.

-As part of the first assignment, the following classes were implemented:
+The following classes were implemented:
 DTO:
 - UserDTO
 - RecipeDTO